Fire Alarm Systems

 Our staff are qualified and have a wealth of experience.
 They are able to provide you with all the advice you need to choose the right system and equipment that caters for your needs.
 We can also service and maintain existing Fire Alarm Systems.

 Fire kills everything it meets.
-Why doesn’t your home or business have a fire alarm system?
+Why doesn’t your property or business have a fire alarm system?

 Once you have reviewed our recommendations based on your requirements, your fire alarm system will be installed by our skilled engineers.
-Whether your new system is hard-wired or a wireless fire alarm system, it will include all the key components needed, to effectively arm your home and/or business to detect the signs of fire.
+Whether your new system is hard-wired or a wireless fire alarm system, it will include all the key components needed, to effectively arm your property or business to detect the signs of fire.

 You will have a control panel (to manage the system), linked to a combination of smoke and heat detectors.
 Your system will also comprise of internal and external sounders (audible alarms) and emergency break-glass devices.